-In 1950, Inuit in the Qikiqtani Region inhabited over one hundred ilagiit nunagivaktangit seasonally.
+In 1950, Qikiqtaalungmiut inhabited over one hundred ilagiit nunagivaktangit seasonally.
 By 1975, almost all were concentrated in the present twelve hamlets and one city.
 This revolution in where and how Inuit lived has been called by various names, including relocation, in-gathering, settlement, and centralization.
-Reasons for moving from a nomadic pattern that was a thousand years old to an experiment with modern living are often debated.
-Some observers argue that the change was necessary and beneficial and was embraced willingly.
+Inuit reasons for moving from a nomadic pattern that was a thousand years old to an experiment with modern living are often debated.
+Some observers argue that the change was necessary and beneficial, and was embraced willingly.
 Others emphasize the cultural loss, disappointment, and coercion that marked this period of disruption and tarnish its legacy.

 Today, almost all Nunavummiut live in hamlets of 130 to 1,459 people.
-The city of Iqaluit has a current population of 6,699 and is growing by almost 300 each year.
+The city of Igaluit has a current population of 6,699, and is growing by almost 300 each year.
 Even the smallest of these communities is more populous than the biggest year-round settlements before 1950.
-There are both local and external reasons for the locations of these communities.16 Ten of the thirteen present-day community sites were chosen before 1950, mainly by RCMP, missionaries, and trading companies.
-These became administrative centers for regional management and delivery of services.
+There are both local and external reasons for the locations of these communities.
+Ten of the thirteen present-day community sites in Qikiqtaaluk were chosen before 1950, mainly by RCMP, missionaries, and trading companies.
+These became administrative centres for regional management and delivery of services.
 Each place is on saltwater and is accessible by ships or large boats at least once a year.
 From 1909 onwards, the Hudson's Bay Company (HBC), with a near monopoly, aimed to have a single trading post in each productive hunting area.
 Inuit dispersed as widely as possible from each post, while leaving no gaps for competing traders to exploit.
 The RCMP and missions followed the HBC, so that when modern centralized communities emerged, they were reasonably convenient for both water transport and availability of game.
+To-day game remains dispersed, but people are concentrated in a few places.

 Before 1950, there were many different types of inhabited places.
 Official reports usually referred to "settlements" and "camps," but both terms are debatable.
-What qallunaat called settlements were the places where outside agencies, always including the HBC, maintained a few small wooden buildings to provide lodging and storage space for the handful of qallunaat who lived there.
+What Qallunaat called settlements were the places where outside agencies, always including the HBC, maintained a few small wooden buildings to provide lodging and storage space for the handful of Qallunaat who lived there.
 These settlements could more correctly be called enclaves.
 While a few employed Inuit and their families may have lived there, these enclaves were surrounded and heavily outnumbered by Inuit.
-Although dispersed, Inuit were much more permanent and continuous in their use and occupancy of the land than qallunaat.
+Although dispersed, Inuit were much more permanent and continuous in their use and occupancy of the land than Qallunaat.

 In 1944, a semi-official map of "Eskimo Camp Sites" by geographer J. Lewis Robinson, noted the "White Settlement" as his first category of inhabited places.
-The map outlined the different ways in which multi-family Inuit hunting groups lived on the land in "usual" or "occasional" summer and winter ilagiit nunagivaktangit.
+The map outlined the different ways in which multi-family Inuit hunting groups lived on the land in "usual" or "occasional" summer ilagiit nunagivaktangit and winter ilagiit nunagivaktangit.